Our Italy Road trip Itinerary – Self drive in Italy

 We stayed in a small town called Eboli before traveling to Alberobello.
 Pizzas here are yumm!

 The drive from Alberobello to Bari was all along Italy’s south coastline.
 The main reason for us to drive to Bari was to return our rental car which we hired in Rome.
 That said, DON’T be fooled into thinking that our Italian road trip is over!

 Back to Italy again for yet another road trip!

-We returned the car and took an overnight ferry to Croatia.
+We returned the car in Bari and took an overnight ferry to Croatia.
+Read about our experience in Jadrolinija ferry from Bari to Dubrovnik in this article here.
 We explored Croatia, Bosnia and Herzegovina, Montenegro and Slovenia.
 We returned to Italy through Slovenia via road and settled down in Venice for the day!

 You might want to read:

 We roamed around Venice, hopping numerous bridges in the Venice Water bus or the ‘Vaporetto’ with a day pass.
 Watching gondolas pass by, hearing barcaroles sung by gondoliers who sway the gondola from under one bridge to another – Venice was all about life and history in a water land.
 If you are in Venice, do not miss the Gondola ride!